arneBersch/Zoeglfrex/docs/reference.md

 The accepted values are 0 (False / Move while Dark deactivated) and 1 (True / Move while Dark activated).

 > [!CAUTION]
-> Please note that enabling Move while Dark significantly increases the required processing power!
+> Please note that Move while Dark will only look at the next 10 Cues in each Cuelist in order to reduce the required processing.
-> This is especially important when you have many Cues in your Cuelist and many Groups in your project.

 ## Cues
 You can only edit Cues of the currently selected Cuelist.